-8 years ago the legislature coupled S&A fees to tuition.
-This was due in part to a budget process change brought about by Tim Eyman.
-If S&A fees continue to be tied to tuition, if tuition is frozen or decreases, student accessibility-related services will negatively be impacted The past two budget cycles S&A fees have been decoupled from tuition through a budget proviso that required extensive last minute lobbying.
-Decoupling S&A fees restores student autonomy and reduces the fear that organizations critical to student accessibility will have their budgets cut.
+Eight years ago the legislature coupled S&A fees to tuition, this was due in part to a budget process change brought about by Tim Eyman.
+If S&A fees continue to be tied to tuition, if tuition is frozen or decreases, student accessibility-related services will be negatively impacted.
+In the past two budget cycles, S&A fees have been decoupled from tuition through a budget proviso that required extensive last minute lobbying.
+Decoupling S&A fees restores student autonomy and reduces the risk that organizations critical to student accessibility will have their budgets cut.